MathOnco/ECO_K/README.md

 lower_bounds = -5 * ones(2);
 upper_bounds =  5 * ones(2);

-% To get a good starting point (M_initial), we can run a quick preliminary
+% To get a good starting point (M_initial), we first generate a data-driven
-% optimization on the full model.
-This provides the algorithm with a sensible
+% guess using testForFreqDepEffects.
+[M_guess, ~, ~] = testForFreqDepEffects(t_span, freqs_noisy, {'Hawk', 'Dove'}, []);
+initial_guess = M_guess(:); % Vectorize the matrix to use as a starting point

+% We then refine this guess with a quick optimization to get a high-quality
-% set of initial parameter values. structure_matrix = ones(2);
+% starting matrix for the beam search. structure_matrix = ones(2);
 objective_fun = @(params) likelihood_function(params, samples, structure_matrix, []);
-initial_guess = randn(4, 1); % A random starting point
 preliminary_params = fmincon(objective_fun, initial_guess, [], [], [], [], lower_bounds(:), upper_bounds(:));
 M_initial = reshape(preliminary_params, 2, 2);

-% Set the beam width for the search algorithm.
-This is the number of
+% Set the beam width for the search algorithm. beam_width = 3;
-% top candidate models to keep at each step of simplification. beam_width = 3;

 % Run the main function.
 This may take a moment as it is a comprehensive search.